synthcast/morse-translator/README.md

-# morse-translator
+# Terminal Morse code translator
-A simple script that uses sed to replace morse code with regular text
+### A script that uses sed to replace Morse code with text and vice versa.

-## specification
-Translates letters A-Z, numbers 0-9, and the following characters .,?!:"'+-=()/&@
+# Support
+* Letters
+* Numbers
+* Punctuation

+# Usage:
+Simply execute the script by typing `./translator.sh`, and you will be prompted to select your desired translation method.
+You can switch freely between these two methods by typing `switch;` after selecting either one (note that this will also clear the terminal).